 One of the most challenging educational crisis Rwanda faces is with youth.
 Mwogo, in Bugesera District, is one of the poorest areas in Rwanda.
 Children and youth make up half its population, yet there are no higher education facilities beyond primary school, leaving young adults trapped in a vicious cycle of poverty.

-Last year, in partnership with Ubumwe Community Centre, Point Foundation have created a lifeline by funding the only vocational training centre in the area.
+In 2019, in partnership with Ubumwe Community Centre, Point Foundation have created a lifeline by funding the only vocational training centre in the area.
 The centre helps youth from the most vulnerable low income families and there are two courses to choose from: Tailoring and Hair & Beauty.
 Through the sale of our single estate breakfast tea, we helped fund the building refurbishments, toilet installation and 10,000 litre water tank.
-This year we plan to do more to make the centre the best it possibly can be – that includes raising funds so that students can have their own equipment kits (for example sewing machines, and braille machines) to take away with them so they can actually put their new skills to use.
+We plan to do more to make the centre the best it possibly can be – that includes raising funds so that students can have their own equipment kits (for example sewing machines, and braille machines) to take away with them so they can actually put their new skills to use.

 house of children primary school